 - Pour batter into an ungreased chiffon tube pan.
 Tap pan against the counter twice to get rid of air bubbles.
 Bake for 55 – 60 minutes or until a skewer inserted gently into the cake emerges clean.

 - Remove cake from oven and immediately invert onto an elevated rack.
 This ensures it doesn’t sink while cooling.

 - When the cake has cooled completely, carefully run a spatula around the sides, inner column and bottom of the cake to loosen it from the pan before inverting onto a plate.

 - Combine ingredients in a chilled bowl.
 Adjust sugar/rose water to taste.

-- Using an electric mixer, whip cream to medium-stiff peaks and refrigerate for about 20 minutes before frosting cake.
+- Using an electric mixer, whip cream to medium peaks and refrigerate for about 20 minutes before frosting cake.

 - Carefully slice the cake horizontally into three equal layers with a serrated knife.

 - Using a spatula, smear cream generously onto bottom later of cake, stopping at 1cm around its circumference.
 Position second layer of cake carefully on top of this and repeat.
 Crown with top tier of cake, and gently press down with your hands to bind everything together.

 - Top entire crown with cream.
 Use a smaller spatula or tablespoon to make slight indents.